NotTotal/Happy-fun-times/README.md

 Happy Fun Times is a nsfw modlist built around my attempts to create consistent random and dynamic encounters.
 HFT's nsfw content is based around the [toys family of mods](https://virginmarie1.wixsite.com/toys) which generally favor moderately intrusive mechanics and consensual encounters.
 HFT features drastically changed enemies, perks and leveling, legacy of the dragonborn, and "modern" combat.

+This modlist requires a strong CPU, if you have an older machine your computer will not be able to keep up with the script load.

 THE PAID ANNIVERSARY EDITION UPGRADE IS REQUIRED.
 THIS LIST WILL NOT INSTALL WITHOUT IT.

 Support is only available in the [Jolly Co-Operators](https://discord.gg/jolly-coop)